 Special Rhododendron Fertilizer For These Good Feeders

 Ordinary barnyard fertilizer of the bovine variety is fine for an annual feeding.
 Adding Epsom salts around plants in a liquid solution (one cup of crystals to a gallon of water) can be applied over the feeding area of the plants several times during the season.

 Epsom salt adds magnesium which will assist in the production of chlorophyll and prevent the development of chlorosis which is indicated by a yellowing of the leaves.

 Cottonseed meal, a valuable plant food and a ready source of nitrogen, will assist in the growth of good looking foliage.
 It also contains appreciable amounts of phosphorus and potassium.

 All of these materials can be used simultaneously, and no damage will result if reasonable quantities are applied.
 Where the soil is alkaline, the acid commercial purple passion rhododendron fertilizer should be beneficial.

 Drying winds, either hot or cold, are always damaging.
 Advantage should be taken of the shelter provided by buildings: fences, walls, and hedges of trees and shrubs.

 The soil of a rhododendron planting should be damp at all times.
 It should never be dry, especially in summer.
 In sections where the temperatures and sun are severe, watering must be heavy to temper the heat and compensate for the lack of moisture in the air.

 Low humidity is not to the liking of roseum pink rhododendrons.
-In Puget Sound country where they have high humidity at all times and the temperatures seldom go above 85 degrees, yet heavy summer watering is necessary.
+In Puget Sound country where they have high humidity at all times and the temperatures seldom go above 85° degrees Fahrenheit, yet heavy summer watering is necessary.